 The top architecture colleges in the US will require international students to have TOEFL scores in almost every case.
 These schools expect portfolios, essays and interviews in many cases.
 International students researching where to study architecture will need to understand clearly what the school requires of its international students.
 Including letters of recommendation from teachers, authorities, or advisors will also be helpful.
 Cornell (New York), Harvard (Massachusetts), and Rice (Texas) Universities are top architecture colleges and their respective requirements are worth inspecting before applying to their architecture programs.

-Of course, there is always the financial aspect in the decision making process of where to study architecture.
+Of course, there is always the financial aspect in the decision making process.
 International students looking for scholarships and grants will find a variety of options depending on the school.
 Massachusetts Institute of Technology (MIT) is the only top architecture college that offers 25-50% scholarships for its program.
 It is possible to find some alternative scholarships, and the majority of architecture schools offer scholarships up to 25%.
 When choosing where to study architecture it is also important to look at the overall tuition price of the architecture college.
 International students cannot expect to spend less than $25,000 each year on their architecture programs, no matter where architecture is studied.

 The factors provided in this article are just a portion of the determining factors used in making a decision on where to study architecture.
 Careful research, communication, and planning are necessary in all decisions.
 International students have great options in the US and choosing where to study architecture among the top architecture colleges is no easy choice.
 But with focus and wisdom a great education in architecture is just around the corner.